pts/oix-wcfd32/README.md

-WCFD32 provides the converter program *wcfd32stub* (currently it runs only on Linux i386) which can extract the OIX program headers and image from a program file (typically an .exe, such as *binw/wasm.exe*), and build new program files by adding a different loader.
+WCFD32 provides the converter program *wcfd32stub* (currently it runs only on Linux i386) which can extract the OIX program headers and image from a program file (typically an .exe, such as *binw/wasm.exe*), and build new program files by adding a different runner.

-WCFD32 provides the following loaders (and *wcfd32stub* can add them):
+WCFD32 provides the following runners (and *wcfd32stub* can add them):

-* The MZ-flavored loader is an .exe program which works on both 32-bit DOS (including emulators such as DOSBox) and Win32 (buth 32-bit and 64-bit Windows).
+* The MZ-flavored runner is an .exe program which works on both 32-bit DOS (including emulators such as DOSBox) and Win32 (buth 32-bit and 64-bit Windows).
 It has very little memory overhead, and on DOS it can use all available conventional and high memory (transparently).
 The program file is
-  self-contained: with the loader and OIX program combined to a single .exe file, no other files are needed on the target system to run the program.
+  self-contained: with the runner and OIX program combined to a single .exe file, no other files are needed on the target system to run the program.
   The memory overhead is very small, only about 64 KiB.

-* The ELF-flavored loader is a Linux i386 executable program (running on 32-bit and 64-bit Linux kernels).
+* The ELF-flavored runner is a Linux i386 executable program (running on 32-bit and 64-bit Linux kernels).
 In the future the same program will run on FreeBSD i386 as well.
-The program file is self-contained: with the loader and OIX program combined to a single, statically linked ELF executable file, no other files are needed on the target system to run the program. *qemu-i386* can be used to run it on non-x86 Linux systems.
+The program file is self-contained: with the runner and OIX program combined to a single, statically linked ELF executable file, no other files are needed on the target system to run the program. *qemu-i386* can be used to run it on non-x86 Linux systems.